hgrias/CapDash/README.md

 ## Next Steps

-Since starting this project, I've gained considerable experience with the evolving Next.js ecosystem, including the introduction of the App Router.
+Since starting this project, I've gained considerable experience with the evolving Next.js ecosystem, including the introduction of the App Router and React Server Components.
 Additionally, I've refined my skills in UI/UX design, database architecture, and system engineering.
 My next step is to re-architect CapDash using the latest tools and best practices, continuing to grow as a developer and making this platform as impactful as possible for non-profits.